Directed by: David Fincher || Produced by: Scott Rudin, Dana Brunetti, Michael De Luca, Cean Chaffin

 SUMMARY & RECOMMENDATION: David Fincher directs his finest movie thus far.
 He stages and shoots drama to capture maximum emotion from every scene.
 All the flashbacks and courtroom dramas flow organically, thanks in large part to Aaron Sorkin’s great screenplay.
 Trent Reznor and Atticus Ross’ soundtrack dominates every emotion.
 This is a drama that will not bore you.

-—> The Social Network receives MY HIGHEST RECOMMENDATION.
+—> The Social Network comes RECOMMENDED.

 ?
 I think if your clients want to sit on my shoulders and call themselves tall, they have every right to give it a try, but there’s no requirement that I enjoy sitting here, listening to people lie!
 You have part of my attention, you have the minimum amount.
 The rest of my attention is back at the offices of Facebook, where my colleagues and I are doing things that no one in this room, including and especially your clients, are intellectually or creatively capable of doing.
 Did I adequately answer your condescending question?